holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     When the Docker engine (CLI) client or API tells the Docker daemon to run a container, part of the process allocates a bridged interface, unless specified otherwise, that allows processes within the container to communicate to the system host via the virtual Ethernet bridge.

-    Virtual Ethernet interfaces when created are always created as a pair.
+    Virtual Ethernet interfaces, when created, are always created as a pair.
 You can think of them as one interface on each side of a namespace wall with a tube through the wall connecting them.
-Packets come in one interface and pop out the other, and visa versa.
+Packets come in one interface and exit the other, and vice versa.

     **Creating and Listing Network NameSpaces**